ekmixon/PrismaCloud_TF_BulkOnboarding_and_AWS_Orgs/README.md

 4. Populate the CSV with the required fields (eg. AWS account numbers, external ID and Prisma cloud role ARN)

-5. Run the Terraform Provider.
+5. Invoke the Terraform Provider in your terraform scripts.

 ### Use Case 2: On-boarding AWS Orgs